osrf/subt/submitted_models/marble_hd2_sensor_config_1/specifications.md

 Pan: joint_state/position[4]
 Tilt: joint_state/position[5]

-Note: It was necessary to make changes to the ros_ign_bridge github repository in order to make the gimbal work properly.
-A pull request has been merged as of 3/26/20.
-Until this newer version of ros_ign is added to the ubuntu ros package manager, you will need to build and install ros_ign from the latest package source for this vehicle model to function properly.
-Instructions for building this source code are found in this file (in this folder):
-BuildingCustomRosIgnBridgeForMarble.txt

 ## Usage Rights
 The same Rights are granted for the configuration as for the MARBLE Husky.
 No additional restrictions have to be taken into account for this configuration.